n8ta/Herpetology/README.md

 - Style this shit
 - Built report system
 - All the user shit like email passwords
-- Build out admin roles for power users
 - Gamification
 - Fit Splines
+- Write some tests xD

 # Done:
+- Cache the regions a taxon in found in json so we can import with the seed w/o scraping herpmapper (June 24, 2019)
+- Figure out how to load all the herpmapper photos from a downloaded version so I don't have to keep re'dl'ing them (June 24 ,2019)
+- Build out admin roles for power users (June 23, 2019)
 - Properly handle when there is no common name (June 10, 2019)
   - Herpmapper had common names for all their species
 - Improve region picking (June 10, 2019)